alpluspluss/TinyNet/README.md

 <div align="center">

-TinyPacket
+TinyNet
 ====

 ### A bit-based buffer networking library

-TinyPacket is a high-performance serialization library that transforms Luau data into highly optimized buffers for networking.
+TinyNet is a high-performance serialization library that transforms Luau data into highly optimized buffers for networking.
 It handles aggressive bit-level optimization, buffer management, and data compression automatically, letting you focus on your game logic instead of worrying about network efficiency.

 </div>